 The Chat pod is for simple text-based chat.
 You type your message in the box at the bottom of the Chat pod and press the enter key, or click the button to the right of the text entry box, to post your message.
 The default is to chat to everybody, but you can choose to restrict your chat to just the presenter or to other attendees by clicking on the menu icon on the top right hand corner of the pod and selecting who you wish to chat with from the ‘Start Chat With’ option.

-- The whiteboard allows the host/presenter to create a blank whiteboard, or to overlay a whiteboard onto another document, so that they can be annotated.
+The whiteboard function allows the host/presenter to create a blank whiteboard, or to overlay a whiteboard onto another document, so that they can be annotated.
 If you have been given rights to edit the whiteboard, you will see a set of tools for writing and drawing on the screen at the side of the pod.

 You may find that there are several different types of Share pod open at any one time, sharing different types of document, including: